ziogit/ExpensesManager/README.md

 # ExpensesManager
-The Elephant in the room made a lot of damages.
+The Elephant in the room made a lot of damages